MANSIBAGOHIL/metal-casting-defect-detection/README.md

 Deep-learning models:

+### YOLOv8
-- YOLOv8 for object detection and localization
+- YOLOv8 is used for object detection.
+The pipeline includes dataset conversion, model training, evaluation, and inference on metal-casting images.

-- X-Net for pixel-level semantic segmentation
+### X-Net
+- The X-Net implementation uses an encoder-decoder architecture with skip connections.
+The network performs 10-class image classification using global average pooling and a fully connected classification layer.

+The model is trained using cross-entropy loss and evaluated using classification accuracy, a classification report, and a confusion matrix.

 ## Results